brandur/sorg/content/drafts/api-paradigms.md

 query blob with minimal typing and guarantees on the client-side.
 It's structured, but individual operations still need to be looked up in a query explorer or reference documentation.
-The closest analog is probably SQL; although this is a technology that may of use every day, maintaining blobs of queries turned out to be an overall painful enough experience that most of us turn to ORMs to wrap them.
+Its closest analog is SQL; although this is a technology that may of use every day, maintaining SQL query blobs are a painful enough experience that most of us turn to ORMs to wrap them.
 The same could certainly be done for GraphQL, but in that case we might have to ask ourselves just how much it's really accomplished for us.

 ### RPC (#rpc)